Feature Kickoff

 User Impact: 35% of cart items sit for 7+ days untouched.
 Users report “cart anxiety” in interviews.

-Success Criteria: - Reduce untouched cart items from 35% to 20% - Increase cart-to-purchase conversion by 5%
+- Reduce untouched cart items from 35% to 20%

-Step 2: Hypothesis¶
+Step 2: Hypothesis

 We believe that adding a “Save for Later” section below the cart will help users organize their shopping intentions, reducing cart anxiety, because it separates “ready to buy” from “considering” items.